dani2442/dani2442.github.io/content/essays/creativity/index.md

     appendFilePath: true
 ---

-We all know the slogan "knowledge is power".
-I want to argue for an opposite idea:
+We all know the slogan "knowledge is power", in this essay I want to argue for the opposite:

 > **too much knowledge can hinder creativity**